mrjoelkemp/jquery.bum-smack/README.md

 ### Options

-*threshold*: float between 0 and 1 or string px value in format `'150px'`
+*threshold*: float between 0 and 1 or string px value in the format `'150px'`

-* represents scrolling through anywhere from 0 to 100% of the element
-* alternatly scrolling within a px value of the bottom of the element
+* represents scrolling through anywhere from 0 to 100% of the element or, if a pixel value is supplied, the distance from the bottom of the element

 * default = 1; you're notified when you hit the bottom of the element

+### Changelog

+v1.1 Threshold supports pixel values (thanks @TheBox193)